 The founding legislation of the NYDA is the NYDA Act of 2008.
 The agency's role is to initiate, implement, facilitate and monitor youth development interventions aimed at promoting the empowerment of young people and their participation in economic activities.
-As such, over the medium-term period, the agency aimed to continue focusing on implementing interventions to support skills development, entrepreneurship and the creation of employment for young people.
+As such, over the MTEF period, the agency will continue to focus on implementing interventions to support skills development, entrepreneurship and the creation of employment for young people.